-We’ve been sending emails to our parishioners with updates and information.
-If you would like to be added to the email list, please contact our office.
+We’ve been sending emails to our parishioners with updates and information, but have transitioned to an email bulletin through Mailchimp.
+If you would like to be added to the email list, please subscribe below.

 Message to Parishioners, Email 9: 2020-05-27

 We are pleased to announce the joyful news that we will soon be welcoming you back to the Parish for Mass.
 As soon as we have made the necessary preparations as per the Guidelines provided by the Bishop, we will advise you of Mass times and our exact date of opening.
 Please note that initially, attendance will be limited to 50 participants at each Mass.

 To accommodate new health and safety measures, we have been preparing:

 - Hand Sanitizer dispensers for every entrance to the church have been installed the Building and Maintenance Committee members.
 Thank you to the CWL who have covered the initial cost.

 - We will need some new Ministers to assist with each Mass, specifically a Safety Coordinators, Point of Entry Team Members and Cleaning & Disinfecting Team Members.
 It is recommended that these Ministers are in a low risk group, i.e. under 60 and not immune-compromised.
 Procedures and training will be provided. .
 If you are interested in any of these new Ministries, or want to know about what these Ministries do, contact the office.

 Please pray for the repose of the soul of Mario Pacheco.
 The Pacheco family have been Parishioners for several years.
 His children Gabriela and Tiago recently received their First Communion at St Pius and his wife, Julie is the daughter of long time parishioners, John and Lucille Hendrix.